AcademySoftwareFoundation/wg-usd/README.md

 The purpose of the USD working group is to support the community as the USD project is increasingly adopted and deployed.
-This working group provides a vendor-neutral form to assist adoption efforts through documentation, sharing of explorations, new developments, and best practices.
+This working group provides a vendor-neutral forum to assist adoption efforts through documentation, sharing of explorations, new developments, and best practices.

 The TAC sponsor of this working group is Cory Omand (Pixar/TWDS).